Skip to Content

 Yield: 2 servings

-Easiest Kosher Franks and Beans
+Easy Franks and Beans without Pork (2-Ingredients)

 Baked beans and hotdog slices in a white bowl on a white wood background